pypa/setuptools/docs/references/keywords.rst

     needed to install it, you can use this option to specify them.
 It should be a string or list of strings specifying what other distributions need to be present for the package's tests to run.
-When you run the ``test`` command, ``setuptools`` will  attempt to obtain these (using pip if available).
+When you run the ``test`` command, ``setuptools`` will  attempt to obtain these.
     Note that these required projects will *not* be installed on the system where the tests are run, but only downloaded to the project's setup directory if they're not already installed locally.